KeizerDev/steeb/README.md

 - [x] Make a search on musicbrainz
 - [x] Get all the tracks of an album
 - [x] Loop through the tracks and search on pleer for it
+- [x] Set download locations
 - [ ] Download all the tracks one by one
-- [ ] Run beets on the downloaded tracks to format then immediately
-- [ ] Fix some bugs with wxpython
+- [ ] Reorganize code
 - [ ] By pleer search make sure length match by song for better matches.
+- [ ] Force 320kbs option
+- [ ] Run beets on the downloaded tracks to format them immediately
 - [ ] Make an exe for windows
-- [ ] Set download locations
 - [ ] Making a settings window

 Optional: